michigan-vertical-flight-technologies/Simulator/README.md

 3. Use TortoiseGit to clone this repository (enable Depth 1 to avoid downloading the entire history) __into your Downloads folder__.
 This is very important, because it is not networked.
 If you try to open the project from your home folder, it will probably error while filling up your network quota.
     - because of this, you must commit and push all changes you make before logging out, otherwise you may lose your work.
     - ![TortoiseGit](https://user-images.githubusercontent.com/55766810/193943765-d771fc12-c610-43bd-a685-58a3091e3165.png)

+### For Pilots and Users
-4. Run `openall.bat` in the repository root folder.
+4. Run `openeditor.bat` and `opensteamvr.bat` in the repository root folder.
 This will launch SteamVR (or skip if that is not installed) and Unreal.
 You can open SteamVR and Unreal manually by following these instructions:
     1. Launch SteamVR by going to `C:\Program Files (x86)\Steam\steamapps\common\SteamVR\bin\win64` and opening `vrstartup.exe`.
 SteamVR may take you through the room configuration.
 Follow the on-screen prompts for room-size VR.
     2. Open the PTrainer repository folder in Explorer and right-click `PTrain.uproject`, then select Open With, select Choose an App from this PC, then navigate to `C:\Program Files\Epic Games\UE_4.26\Engine\Binaries\Win64\UE4_Editor.exe`
 5. On first-time launch, Unreal should ask to compile content, press Yes, then that should complete and the editor window should appear.